Master of Engineering in Transportation

 It covers three main areas, with options for specialising in one or all:

 - transportation planning

 Many courses are taught in block mode and by distance, allowing practising engineers to complete their degree while remaining in full-time employment.

 Normally the minimum requirement is a three-year bachelor’s degree from a New Zealand university, or a qualification or combination of qualifications considered to be equivalent.
 If you gained your qualifications overseas, these will need to be assessed to make sure they are of an equivalent standard.
 You are also required to meet UC’s English language requirements.

 Students must normally have completed one of the following:

 - Bachelor of Engineering with Honours with first or second class honours

-- Postgraduate Certificate in Engineering with a GPA of 5 or more
+- Postgraduate Certificate in Engineering or Postgraduate Diploma in Engineering with a GPA of 5 or more

 Students wishing to enrol in postgraduate study must have completed both the academic and non-academic requirements of the prerequisite degree.
 This includes practical work days, work reports, a workshop training course and a first aid certificate.

 All students without an appropriate transport background must take ENTR401 Fundamentals of Transport Engineering before taking other ENTR courses.

 For the full entry requirements see the Regulations for the Master of Engineering in Transportation or use the admission requirements checker.